boweber/OneWay/README.md

 ## Notes

-- Due to efficiency problems the type erasing middleware was removed.
-See [swift forums](https://forums.swift.org/t/anyasyncsequence/50828/2) for more details.
+- Due to efficiency problems the type erasing middleware was removed.[See](https://forums.swift.org/t/anyasyncsequence/50828/2) for more details.